Clicking then shutdown: cracked blower catching on housing

 - A click before shutdown is a mechanical clue.
 It often means something solid is striking a part on each rotation.

 - Ask which part to replace, not just whether to replace.
-Here the wheel cost far less than the board the previous contractor quoted.
+Here the wheel was the fault, and the board was working exactly as designed.

 Ready to get started?